The 50th Anniversary of the 26th Amendment

 Primary Source: Letter from the Youth Franchise Coalition to Senator Birch Bayh, D-Ind., Chairman of the Constitutional Amendments Subcommittee (Judiciary)

 Debates over access to the ballot remain a central feature of U.S. democracy.
 Recently, Republicans have proposed at least 250 state laws that would make voting requirements stricter in various ways, while Democrats in Congress are promoting federal legislation to increase voter registration, soften voter ID laws, and require states to make voting more convenient.6 For more on this, see our March 8 post on competing election reform proposals.

 READ: From the Current Issues Blog, “Should the Voting Age Be Lowered to 16?”

-As debates about elections and voting continue, it is important to pause and reflect on the turning points that expanded suffrage in U.S. elections.
+As debates about elections and voting continue, it is important to pause and reflect on the turning points like the 26th amendment that expanded suffrage in U.S. elections.

 - Do you think that the rallying cry, “Old enough to fight, old enough to vote,” makes a good argument?
 Why or why not?

 - Were there other good arguments for lowering the voting age to 18?

 - Turnout among 18-20-year-old voters lags behind that of other age groups.
 Why do you think that is the case?

 - How could schools and other community organizations support the engagement of young people with the political process?